whatsyourask/ctf/forensics/Rubber Duck/solution.md

-Just looked at the metadata:
+Just looked at the exiftool output:

 ![flag](easy_flag.png)